 As soon as the snow starts to fly in Ontario’s Near North, local cyclists hang up their summer bikes and break out the fatties.
 With hundreds of kilometres of multi-use trails and many now-frozen lakes, where you choose to ride depends on your comfort and fitness level as well as the kind of experience you want to have.

 If you are new to Fat Biking read our guide for gear tips and tricks and how to prepare for the cold!

 If you’re looking for an easy ride that will leave you with plenty of energy for your winter multi-adventure, then Laurier Woods Conservation Area is your first stop.
 These multi-use trails aren’t groomed but Laurier Woods sees plenty of foot traffic and the terrain is flat, so unless you’re the first one there after a snowfall, the snow will be hard-packed.
-Loop around the marsh with the Orange and Purple trails for a refreshing 3-4 km ride.
-For an additional 2 km, a few short uphills and plentiful deer tracks, add in the Pink trail.
+Loop around the main marsh on the White and Purple trails for a refreshing 3 km ride.
+For an additional 2 km, a few short uphills, Jennings Lake and plentiful deer tracks, add in the Red trail.

 Still in North Bay, enjoy a refreshing ride close to downtown alongside Lake Nipissing on the 12 km multi-use Kate Pace Way that links North Bay and Callander.
 City staff groom 3 km from Lee Park to Marshall Avenue, and the trail is popular so expect to find more hard-packed snow for your riding pleasure here.

 Bring it Up a Gear